averbraeck/medlabs/docs/5-code.md

 ### 5.2.
 Runnable jar

-There is an 'executable jar' in the folder `jar` that contains the heros library plus all libraries on which it is dependent, as well as a set of input files for The Hague to run the model on 490,000 citizens.
-After copying the contents of that file to a folder on your computer (preferably without spaces in the entire file path), you can start the interactive application with:
+There is an 'executable jar' in the folder `jar` that contains the medlabd library and demo plus all libraries on which it is dependentAfter copying the contents of that file to a folder on your computer (preferably without spaces in the entire file path), you can start the interactive application with:

 ```
-java -jar medlabs-full-2.1.4.jar
+java -jar medlabs-full-2.2.0.jar
 ```

 See the [installation instructions](1-install.md) for more information about installation and running the application in batch mode.